bitburner-official/bitburner-src/markdown/bitburner.darknet.opencache.md

 </td><td>

 _(Optional)_ optional.
 If true, suppresses the toast notification that appears when opening a cache file.
+Defaults to false.

 </td></tr>